totaljs/components/j-Windows/readme.md

 	cachekey: 'WINDOW_ID',

 	// Positioning
-	// You can define specific display size and if the display size is not specified then the window tries to find a size for larger display
+	// You can define a specific display size and if the display size is not specified then the window tries to find a size for a larger display
 	html: 'THE CONTENT OF WINDOW', // or can be raw HTMLElement

 	offset: { x: 200, y: 100, width: 600, height: 400, minwidth: 200, minheight: 200, maxwidth: 1000, maxheight: 1000 }, // minwidth, maxwidth, maxheight, minheight are optional